breez/doc/src/What-are-the-Breez-Fees.md

-# What are the Breez Fees?
+# What fees do Lightning payments in Breez entail?

 ### Sending Lightning Payments
-Routing fees are dynamic based on the available path.
-The Breez node has 1 sat base fee in many cases, but some channels have higher fees depending on the liquidity state of the network.
-You can limit the Lightning fees in the _Preferences> Lightning Fees_ screen (however it may cause payments to fail).
+Routing fees depend on the available path.
+The Breez node charges a base fee of 1 sat in many cases, but fees for some channels are higher fees depending on liquidity is distributed throughout the network.
+Users can limit fees either as a flat maximum or as a percentage of the transaction amount by clicking **Preferences > Lightning Fees** and entering the values desired.
+Please note, however, that limiting fees may cause payments to fail.
 ### Receiving LN payments
-No fees, unless a new channel is required.
+Receiving a Lightning payment incurs no fees unless a new channel is required.
 ### Channel creation (setup fee)
-0.4% of the amount received, 2000 sats minimum.
-A new channel is required if you don't have enough inbound liquidity to receive funds.
-For more information, see [Channel creation on the fly](https://medium.com/breez-technology/the-breez-release-candidate-getting-lightning-ready-for-the-global-takeover-b5d1f9756229).
-Currently, Breez adds 100k sats of inbound liquidity to the received amount.
-For example, if you receive 50k sats, and a new channel is required, Breez will create a 150k channel on-the-fly.
+When a new channel _is_ required to accommodate an incoming payment, Breez charges 0.4% of the amount received, with a minumum of 2000 sats.
+For more information, see the _Channel creation on the fly_ section of [this blog post](https://medium.com/breez-technology/the-breez-release-candidate-getting-lightning-ready-for-the-global-takeover-b5d1f9756229).

+Currently, Breez adds 100k sats of inbound liquidity to the amount received in an incoming payment.
+For example, if you receive 50k sats, and a new channel is required, Breez will create a new channel on the fly with a capacity of 150k sats.

-Please note that if this fee is required, it will be displayed in the product.
-For Lightning transactions, in the 'Receive via Invoice' screen and again under the invoice QR code and for on-chain transactions, under the address QR code in the 'Receive via BTC Address' screen.
+Please note that the app displays a notification when a new channel is required and a setup fee will be incurred.
+For Lightning transactions, the notification will appear in the _Receive via Invoice_ screen and again under the invoice QR code.
+For on-chain transactions, it will apppear under the address QR code in the _Receive via BTC Address_ screen.

-There are no additional fees if you keep using the created channels.
+There are no additional fees to continue using the channels created.
-### Receive via BTC Address
+### Receiving from a BTC Address
-Send to BTC address is a trustless [submarine swap](Adding-Funds-via-Submarine-Swaps.md).
+Receiving from BTC address involves a trustless [submarine swap](Adding-Funds-via-Submarine-Swaps.md).
 Check the limits below the QR code before sending funds.

-No fees, unless a new channel is required.
+Receiving from a BTC address incurs no additional fees unless a new channel is required.
-### Send via BTC Address
+### Send to a BTC Address
-Send to BTC address is a trustless [reverse swap](https://medium.com/breez-technology/reverse-submarine-swaps-another-step-towards-a-p2p-lightning-economy-bacb040fdca7).
-You can send on-chain above 50k sats.
+Sending to a BTC address involves a trustless [reverse swap](https://medium.com/breez-technology/reverse-submarine-swaps-another-step-towards-a-p2p-lightning-economy-bacb040fdca7).
+Reverse swaps require a minimum transaction amount of 50k sats.

-0.5% [Boltz](https://boltz.exchange/) service fee (this is a [trustless swap](https://medium.com/breez-technology/reverse-submarine-swaps-another-step-towards-a-p2p-lightning-economy-bacb040fdca7)) and a dynamic fee based on the current bitcoin mempool usage.
+Further, [Boltz](https://boltz.exchange/), the reverse swap provider, charges a fixed service fee of 0.5% and a variable fee based on the current bitcoin mempool usage.
-### Streaming sats to Podcasts
+### Streaming sats to podcasts
-No more than 5%.
+Breez charges no more than 5% of the sats listeners stream to creators.